Breadcrumbs

 Certificate of Attainment in Academic English

-The Certificate of Attainment in English Language is a full-time course of 23 hours per week (when delivered on campus) for 10 weeks, with one intensive block of 30 hours per week for 8 weeks.
+The Certificate of Attainment in English Language is a full-time course of 23 hours per week for 10 weeks, with one intensive block of 30 hours per week for 8 weeks.
 There are a number of intakes each year.
 Students are placed according to a recent English Language test result (such as IELTS) in an appropriate level from Intermediate to Advanced.
 On successful completion of the course, students receive a University of Waikato Certificate of Attainment in Academic English.
 All students study a core programme that helps students improve their reading, writing, listening and speaking skills.
 Higher level classes focus on skills needed for successful university study such as academic writing, listening and note-taking, academic reading, and oral presentation skills.
 Attaining specific grades in the upper levels of the programme gives students the English language requirement to enter foundation studies, the international and premasters diplomas, and University undergraduate and postgraduate programmes.

 Certificate of Attainment in English Language